 How much does it cost to run an electric blanket?
-Experts reveal how expensive they are – and it might surprise you
+Experts reveal how expensive they are – the costs might surprise you

 Wondering how much an electric blanket will set you back when it comes to running costs be it for a couple of hours, or throughout the night?